laravel/docs/eloquent.md

 	$comments = Post::find(1)->comments()->where('title', '=', 'foo')->first();

-Again, you may override the conventional foreign key by passing a second argument to the `hasMany` method:
+Again, you may override the conventional foreign key by passing a second argument to the `hasMany` method.
+And, like the `hasOne` relation, the local column may also be specified:

+	return $this->hasMany('Comment', 'foreign_key');

-	return $this->hasMany('Comment', 'custom_key');
+	return $this->hasMany('Comment', 'foreign_key', 'local_key');

 To define the inverse of the relationship on the `Comment` model, we use the `belongsTo` method: